MicrosoftDocs/xamarin-docs/docs/ios/platform/photokit.md

 ms.date: 06/14/2017
 ---

-# PhotoKit
+# PhotoKit in Xamarin.iOS

-_Photo Kit allows apps to query the system image library and create custom UI to view and modify its contents._

-Photo Kit is a new framework that allows applications to query the system image library and create custom user interfaces to view and modify its contents.
+PhotoKit is a new framework that allows applications to query the system image library and create custom user interfaces to view and modify its contents.
 It includes a number of classes that represent image and video assets, as well as collections of assets such as albums and folders.

 ## Model Objects

-Photo Kit represents these assets in what it calls model objects.
+PhotoKit represents these assets in what it calls model objects.
 The model objects that represent the photos and videos themselves are of type `PHAsset`.
 A `PHAsset` contains metadata such as the asset’s media type and its creation date.
 Similarly, the `PHAssetCollection` and `PHCollectionList` classes contain metadata about asset collections and collection lists respectively.
 Asset collections are groups of assets, such as all the photos and videos for a given year.
 Likewise, collection lists are groups of asset collections, such as photos and videos grouped by year.

 ## Querying Model Data

-Photo Kit makes it easy to query model data through a variety of fetch methods.
+PhotoKit makes it easy to query model data through a variety of fetch methods.
 For example, to retrieve all images, you would call `PFAsset.Fetch`, passing the `PHAssetMediaType.Image` media type.

 	PHFetchResult fetchResults = PHAsset.FetchAssets (PHAssetMediaType.Image, null);